Logo

 CP

-Look forward to a great start to the season, for Camp 2025 is sure to be another huge success!
-Sponsored by the Wye String Ensemble of Sherwood Park, Alberta, this year's Strathcona County String Music Camp will be held September 5th, 6th, 7th, and 8th, 2024.
-Join us to celebrate our twelfth year of this wonderful string music camp.
+Look forward to a great start to the season, for Camp 2026 is sure to be another huge success!
+Sponsored by the Wye String Ensemble of Sherwood Park, Alberta, this year's Strathcona County String Music Camp will be held September 10th, 11th, 12th, and 13th, 2026.
+Join us to celebrate this wonderful string music camp.

 The camp is designed for string players 14 years of age and up.
 Whether you play the violin, viola, cello or double bass, you are sure to learn, connect with new people, and have fun while enjoying a rewarding musical experience.
 There are opportunities for playing both in orchestra and in chamber groups.